navio/Directed-Survey-JS/README.md

 ```
-For a working example you can check /example.html.
+For a working implementation, you can check /example.html.

 @navio